-Staff Contact: Dr G. Fishburn
+Staff Contact: Dr G Fishburn F HPW6

-Prerequisites: ECON2101, ECON2102, ECON3101, ECON3102 all at Credit level or better, plus ECON3290 and
+Prerequisites: ECON2101, ECON2102 both at Credit level or better, plus ECON3290 and ECON3291

 Note/s: Students are expected to do a substantial amount of work on their thesis before the commencement of the academic year.
 They must have a topic approved by the Head of School of Economics before the end of the year preceding their entry into their final year.